tymyrddin/purple/source/docs/lantern/red-lanterns/spark/indicators-control-plane-hacks.md

 Exactly the sort of thing you would never see in a public incident report.

-## Why none of this is public
+## None of this is public

-This is the part people dislike.
+This is the part people will probably most dislike.

 ### 1. Disclosure would expose trust anchors